jerryscript-project/iotjs-vscode-extension/README.md

 - [License](#license)

 # Introduction
-`IoT.js VSCode Extension` is a debugger and language (like intelliSense, hover, ...) extension for [Visual Studio Code](https://code.visualstudio.com/) that lets you debug the code which is running on a device, lets you upload your code to the device, directly from the VSCode over websocket communication and helps you to write code with [IoT.js](https://github.com/Samsung/iotjs).
+`IoT.js VSCode Extension` is a debugger and language (like intelliSense, hover, ...) extension for [Visual Studio Code](https://code.visualstudio.com/) that lets you debug the code which is running on a device, lets you upload your code to the device, directly from the VSCode over websocket communication (it is default, you can choose serial communication also) and helps you to write code with [IoT.js](https://github.com/Samsung/iotjs).

 # Features
 - Debugger